LuizGyro/pcs3549-robot-game/GDD/gdd.md

 	* Classes Abstratas
 	* Classes Derivadas
 6. Gráficos
-	* Atributos do Estilo
+	* Estilo
-	* Graphicos necessários
+	* Gráficos necessários
 7. Música e Sons
-	* Atributos do Estilo
+	* Estilo
 	* Sons necessários
-	* Musica necessária
+	* Música necessária
 8. Cronograma

 # Game Design

-## Summary
+## Resumo
-	Sum up your game idea in 2 sentences.
+> Sum up your game idea in 2 sentences.
 A kind of elevator pitch.
 Keep it simple!
 ## Gameplay
-	What should the gameplay be like?
+> What should the gameplay be like?
 What is the goal of the game, and what kind of obstacles are in the way?
 What tactics should the player use to overcome them?
 ## Mindset
-	What kind of mindset do you want to provoke in the player?
+> What kind of mindset do you want to provoke in the player?
 Do you want them to feel powerful, or weak?
 Adventurous, or nervous?
 Hurried, or calm?
 How do you intend to provoke those emotions?

-# Technical
+# Técnico
-## Screens
+## Telas
 Title Screen
 Options
 Level Select